Abu Nabil al-Anbari

-Wissam Najm Abd Zayd al-Zubaydi, better known by his noms de guerre Abu Nabil al-Anbari (أبو نبيل الأنباري), Abul Mughirah al-Qahtani (أبو المغيرة القحطاني) or Abu Yazan al-Humairi (أبو يزن الحميري) was a commander in the Islamic State of Iraq and the Levant (ISIL) and the leader of its Libyan branch.
+Wissam Najm Abd Zayd al-Zubaydi, better known by his noms de guerre Abu Nabil al-Anbari (أبو نبيل الأنباري), Abul Mughirah al-Qahtani (أبو المغيرة القحطاني) was a commander in the Islamic State and the leader of its Libyan branch.
 Al-Anbari was killed by a US military airstrike on 13 November 2015.

 History

-Abu Nabil al-Anbari was an Iraqi policeman in the Anbar Province who, following the 2003 invasion of Iraq, joined al-Qaida in Iraq and took part in the Iraqi insurgency.
-Arrested by American forces in 2008, Abu Nabil spent time in detention in Abu Ghraib prison before being released after a year and a half, upon which he returned to armed militancy.
-However, not long after he was released, he was captured and imprisoned again, being detained in Abu Ghraib prison until he was freed by ISIL in an attack on Abu Ghraib prison and a mass prison break on 21 July 2013.
+Abu Nabil al-Anbari was born in 1972.
+Following the 2003 invasion of Iraq, He formed a small group in city of Fallujah and took part in the Iraqi insurgency, with his group later joining Jamaat at-Tawhid wal-Jihad and later partaking in the First Battle of Fallujah.
+During this time, he was a companion of Abu Hamza al-Muhajir.
+He later traveled to Saudi Arabia on behalf of the group as an envoy to the al-Qaeda, and while he was there, the Second Battle of Fallujah erupted, in which he did not participate in.
+Upon returning to Iraq following the battle, he was captured by U.S. forces.
+Abu Nabil spent time in detention in Abu Ghraib prison before being released after a year and a half, upon which he returned to armed militancy.
+Following his release in 2006, he was appointed as head of security operations in Fallujah under the alias Abu Haqqi.
+During an assassination attempt against an Iraqi loyalist, he sustained a gunshot wound to his shoulder.

+Not long after he was released, he was captured and imprisoned again in 2010.
+Transferred to Taji Prison facing execution, he used bribes to secure a transfer to Abu Ghraib Prison until he was freed by ISIL in an attack on Abu Ghraib prison and a mass prison break on 21 July 2013.
 He would later serve as ISIL's "governor" of Salahuddin Governorate, responsible for the group's operations there, including the attack on the city of Samarra.
 As the governor of Salahuddin Governorate, he was responsible for overseeing the execution of up to 1,700 Shia Iraqi Air Force cadets in the Camp Speicher massacre.
 In 2014, ISIL's leadership dispatched him from Iraq to Libya as part of a delegation to gather pledges of allegiance to Abu Bakr al-Baghdadi from local militants and lead the nascent ISIL branch in the country.